UKDanceBlue/monorepo/packages/mobile/docs/Apple Profile.md

 `eas device:list` and paste it into the UDID field.
 Give the device a name in the form 'UKDB iPhone - DB[YEAR] [COMMITTEE TITLE] - [PERSON NAME]' such as 'UKDB iPhone - DB24 App Coordinator - Tag Howard'.

+Finally you can create an ad-hoc profile on the developer portal and add all the devices you want to be able to install the dev client on.
+Once you have created the profile you can upload it to Expo's web portal.